Christie Film Company: Demise of company

 However, the Stock Market Crash of 1929 and the ensuing Great Depression devastated many businesses and in January 1933, the Christie brothers companies went into receivership and their studio assets were acquired by another large film making company.
+The liquidation process began on May 26, 1932, as an attorney was instructed to begin the process of turning assets of the film company and the realty company to an assignee, which essentially put the firms into a receivership.
+Combined assets of the companies were estimated to be $2.5 million - $3 million, and total indebtedness was approximately $2.5 million.